Kristify/docs/docs/d_configuration.md

 ### Webhooks (`webhooks`)

 Webhooks is a table with webhooks.
-There are currently three different webhook types
+There are currently three different webhook types:

 * discord-modern
 * discord
 * googleChat

 Along with the type you also have to supply a URL.

-Please see the example below
+Please see the example below:

 !!! example
     ```lua